MicrosoftDocs/fabric-docs/docs/data-warehouse/restore-in-place.md

 Any number of user-defined restore points aligned with your specific business or organizational recovery strategy can be created.
 User-defined restore points are available for seven calendar days and are automatically deleted on your behalf after the expiry of the retention period.

-Currently, you can trigger the user-defined restore point creation through any of publicly available REST API tools. <!-- For an example, see the tutorial [Create user-defined restore points](tutorial-restore-in-place-warehouse.md#create-user-defined-restore-points). --> For an example, you can [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/the-art-of-data-warehouse-recovery-within-microsoft-fabric/).
+Currently, you can trigger the user-defined restore point creation through any of publicly available REST API tools. <!-- For an example, see the tutorial [Create user-defined restore points](tutorial-restore-in-place-warehouse.md#create-user-defined-restore-points). --> For an example, you can [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/auto-draft/)<!-- [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/the-art-of-data-warehouse-recovery-within-microsoft-fabric/)-->.

 ### Restore point retention